rafaeltests/devops-exercise/README.md

     4. kubectl get replicaset  -n metallb-system

-Now, with MetalLB running, is time to deploy the application:
+Now, with MetalLB running, its time to deploy the application:

 Create a service configuration file to deploy the service on your kubernetes cluster and expose it to the world.

-The service configuration file app-service.yml uses LoadBalancer type since we want the service externally accesible and the traffic sent to specific port in the cluster nodes.
+The service configuration file app-service.yml uses LoadBalancer type since we want the service externally accessible and the traffic sent to a specific port in the cluster nodes.

 The main advantages are the LoadBalancer offers more flexibility compared to NodePort service which has some limitations with ports or changes in Node's IP.

 - Execute:
   kubectl apply -f app-service.yml

-In addition of the service, for this deployment, uses the kubernetes deployment object which allows updates, scallability and roll out management for pods.
+In addition to the service, for this deployment, uses the kubernetes deployment object which allows updates, scalability and rollout management for pods.

 Since we are providing a stateless application, its definition is very simple.